 Dr. Wiener is a physician and professor who served as chair of the committee that created the “Genes to Society” medical school curriculum instituted at Johns Hopkins in 2009.
 He has earned multiple awards for teaching and he served as founding dean of a Malaysian graduate medical school created in collaboration with Johns Hopkins.

 Columbus Day and Hispanic Heritage Month in Historical Perspective

 Sterling Professor of Spanish, Yale University

-In cooperation with the Latin American Studies Program
+In cooperation with the Latin American and Latino/a Studies Program

 Described in the citation, when she received American Language Association’s Award for Lifetime Scholarly Achievement, as “a premier scholar of colonial Spanish American literary and cultural history,” Prof. Adorno is the author of multiple prize-winning books.
 A member of the American Academy of Arts and Sciences, she also has served on the National Council for the Humanities and the National Endowment for the Humanities advisory board.